 She removes the implant they put on her, and is suddenly granted access to enormous amounts of Raw, unfettered Power.
 And can you see how her uniform has changed?
 It’s sporting quite a good helping of red and gold.
 And after that, she doesn’t have a great deal of trouble wiping out her Former team.

 I think the best part for me is when she finally comes face to face with her mentor, Von-Rogg.
-He gives her this great big speech, and he wants her to fight him ‘honourably’ in hand to hand combat.
-Or to be more accurate, In a way that suits him.
 He’s so proud of her, and she’s grown so much.
 But can she keep her cool long enough to face him without her powers?
+In other words, he wants her to fight him ‘honourably’ in hand to hand combat.
+Or to be more accurate, In a way that gives him an advantage.